 - School problems and learning disorders

-Relationship and Marital Therapy
+Relationship and Couples Therapy

 My work with couples is informed by the work of Dr. John Gottman and Dr. Julie Schwartz Gottman of the Gottman Institute in Seattle, Washington.
 I recently (June 2012) completed the Level One Gottman Therapist Training with the Gottmans and will be incorporating these methods into my work with couples.
 I am also studying Imago therapy and will be attending trainings in this method in the near future.